valueflows/taxonomies/README.md

-# taxonomies
+# Taxonomies
-A holding place for info about taxonomies and how to use them
+A holding place for info about taxonomies and how to use them.

+See the [wiki](https://github.com/valueflows/taxonomies/wiki) for more information.